The 802.11ac wireless standard, Powerline Ethernet and Wi-Fi mains networks and Bluetooth wireless connectivity

 Wi-Fi 2 would have been 802.11a, also released in 1999.

 Wi-Fi 3 would have been 802.11g, released in 2003.

 What are Wi-Fi 5 and Wi-Fi 6?
 Why Wi-Fi is introducing catchy names for different standards –

 Wi-Fi 5 is the new name for the 802.11ac wireless networking standard

 Note that the current Wi-Fi standard – 802.11ac – recently renamed Wi-Fi 5, uses the 5GHz band for a theoretical data throughput of 1 gigabit per second (128MB per second).
-802.11ac dual-band routers and wireless adapters are available that can use both the 2.4GHz and 5GHz bands, switching between them to get the best connection.
+802.11ac dual-band routers and wireless adapters are available that can use both the 2.4GHz and 5GHz bands.
 By January 2016, the 802.11ac standard had not been ratified by the, but, as is usually the case, the network-equipment manufacturers brought out draft equipment that supports the standard as they expected that its ratified form would end up being.

 Gigabit Wireless?
 Five 802.11ac Routers, Benchmarked [January 2013] –